-The IADR Meeting Professional Conduct Policy outlines our expectations for all those who participate in the IADR General Session & Exhibition as well as the consequences for unacceptable behavior.
+The IADR Professional Conduct at Meetings Policy outlines our expectations for all those who participate in the IADR General Session & Exhibition as well as the consequences for unacceptable behavior.

 We expect all participants of the IADR General Session & Exhibition to create safe and positive experiences for everyone.
 “Participant” in this policy refers to anyone present at the IADR General Session & Exhibition, including staff, contractors, vendors, exhibitors, venue staff, members and all attendees.